 What to Pack (and Wear) for a Helicopter Ride in Kauai

-One of the most popular activities on Kauai is a helicopter ride with Jack Harter Helicopters.
+One of the most popular activities on Kauai is a helicopter ride.
 Kauai has many areas that are hard to explore on foot due to the volcanic terrain.

 However, you don’t need to miss out on seeing all the natural splendor just because you can’t get there on foot.
 In fact, there are two different ride options: The “Doors Off Experience” for those who are a little more adventurous and the “Luxury Experience” for those who like to explore in style.